/25DETAILED ACTION

 Analysis:

-Method: claims 65-72, and 74, are directed to a computer-implemented method for fulfilling a claim for an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] generate a 3rd party enrollment status request data object, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
+Method: claims 65-72, and 74, are directed to a computer-implemented method for initiating a claim for protection of an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] generate a 3rd party enrollment status request data object, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
 (Step 1:Yes).

-System: claim 55-64 and 97 are directed to a system comprising (1) a processor and (2) A memory storing instruction for carrying out the steps for fulfilling a claim for an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] generate a 3rd party enrollment status request data object, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
+System: claim 55-64 and 97 are directed to a system comprising (1) a processor and (2) A memory storing instruction for carrying out the steps for initiating a claim for protection of an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] generate a 3rd party enrollment status request data object, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
 (Step 1:Yes).

-Article: 75, is directed to an article for fulfilling a claim for an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] transmit a third-party enrollment status request, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
+Article: 75, is directed to an article for initiating a claim for protection of an unregistered device, comprising steps: [1] receive a claim data object, [2] query a device protection program subscriber database, [3] receive result data, [4] transmit a third-party enrollment status request, [5] transmit a third-party enrollment status request, [6] receive a third-party enrollment status response data object, and [7] initiate a claim processing instruction set associated with the claim data object without the subscriber profile data object.
 (Step 1:Yes).

 Thus, the claims are generally directed towards one of the four statutory categories under 35 USC § 101.